Abide by CMCO when celebrating Raya, says Baru - Borneo Post Online

-He said in the government’s effort in curbing the spread of Covid-19, Malaysians must get used to the new normal set by the government in the CMCO standard operating procedures to curb the spread of Covid-19.
+He said Malaysians must get used to the new normal set by the government in the CMCO standard operating procedures to curb the spread of Covid-19.

+“This year, Ramadan has coincided with the world battling the Covid-19 disease.

 “Somehow the discipline of fasting has helped many to comply with all the directives and restrictions ordered by the Government and there have been relatively few violations reported.